 Is It Safe To Give Bread To Babies?

 Yes, bread is safe for babies.
 Experts recommend feeding 100% whole-wheat bread as it can provide considerable amounts of carbohydrates, protein, dietary fiber, and essential micronutrients, like iron, zinc, and thiamin (2).
+Moreover, bread can help introduce babies to different food textures and flavors.
 However, while adding it to your baby’s weaning diet, check for possible sensitivity or allergic reactions, especially if you or anyone in your family has a history of allergies.

 Babies with a confirmed wheat allergy should avoid all wheat products, including baby cereals, bread, pasta, and crackers.
 Most infants outgrow wheat allergy within early childhood (3) (4).

 Look for breads that do not contain any additives and preservatives such as BHA, BHT, wheat gluten.
 In the supermarket, one may encounter many bread types, such as whole grain bread, soft, or cornbread, etc. Go through the nutritional content on the package and choose the bread with ingredients such as whole sprouted grains and seeds with minimal or no added oil.
-Otherwise, you can consult your pediatrician on the best type of bread for your baby.
+You may also consult your pediatrician on the best type of bread for your baby or try making bread at home with healthier ingredients like whole-wheat and whole grains.

 When Can You Give Bread To Babies?

 According to the UK National Health Service, you can introduce bread to babies from the age of six months (5).
 Bread can be among the first foods when a six-month-old begins eating solids.
+Early introduction of bread to babies can help develop their chewing skills and taste preferences.
 Pick fresh, 100% whole-wheat bread without any seeds or nuts (6).
 Serve lightly-toasted bread, cut in small pieces that are easy to swallow for a baby without the risk of choking.

 Nutritive Value Of Bread